 Most major places boast safe and drinkable tap water, except at the Dead Sea where salt levels are high.
 Israelis thrive primarily on kosher and vegetarian diets.

-Some dishes, such as hummus and falafel may be common to the American palate.
+Some dishes, such as hummus and falafel may be common to the Canadian palate.
 Others such as Shakshuka (a popular breakfast dish) or Kanafeh (a heated pastry with goat cheese) offer new experiences.

 It is difficult to pack light for Israel considering the fluctuation in weather from city to city.
 Here are a few items that should definitely make it into the suitcase: